Thomas-Walker-Lynch/DA2X/doc/context.md

   1. We required that all paths of execution stemming from the point of entry will lead to a `leave_to` macro call.
 If we hit the `eend` macro, bad things will happen.

-  2. The return value must be one of the `ConveyancePtr`s that was passed into the encapsulation.
+  2. The return value must be one of the `SequencePtr`s that was passed into the encapsulation.

-  3. Conveyances must be declared on the first line of a lexical scope they appear in.
+  3. Sequences must be declared on the first line of a lexical scope they appear in.
 (If they are not declared, then they will all appear at the top level function scope independent of where they occur in lexical scope.)

 ````
-      encapsulation(f)(int i ,ConveyancePtr not_five ,ConveyancePtr five){
+      encapsulation(f)(int i ,SequencePtr not_five ,SequencePtr five){
-        Conveyance a ,b;
+        Sequence a ,b;

         int j = 7;
         ink k = 9;

-        convey a;
+        continue a;

         cdef(a){
-          convey b;
+          continue b;
           cend;
         }